-If you’re investing in blog or web content as a strategy, you should be using “related content” campaigns to help increase readership and page views.
-The concept is really simple, based on what someone is already reading or viewing, suggest something that they would most likely be interested in, and keep them engaged with you and your brand longer.
+If you’re investing in blog or web content as a strategy, using “related content” campaigns can help increase readership and page views.
+Based on what someone is already reading or viewing, build in suggestions for what they're likely be interested in, which will keep them engaged with you and your brand longer.

 Here are two examples that we’ve used ourselves at Privy:

 We noticed that one of our most read blog posts each month was about how to install Privy on a Squarespace website.
 Since we offer cart value targeting for Squarespace as well, this seemed like a natural place to tell people about it and encourage them to read more.

 We know that anyone reading the initial blog post is likely to have interest in how we work with Squarespace, so we targeted the URL of the initial blog post with a flyout that linked to the second blog post.